polzhang/babyML/README.md

 Please watch the video demo in this repo for a demonstration

 Try it here: https://baby-ml.vercel.app/
-(Since the backend instance occasionally spins down, there might be small delays in website responsiveness)
+(Since the backend instance occasionally spins down, there might be small delays in website responsiveness ~ 1min)